azfarsyed/cse15l-lab-reports/lab2.md

 ### Issue with the code

 The original code did not update the new array or return it.
+From the failure-inducing output, we can see that we expected the first value to be 4,but the actual value returned was 0.
+This made us realize that the method was only returning a new array of 0's because each original value of `int[] arr` was being replaced by the 0 values of `int[] newArray`.
+We tested this with the non-failure induced input of an array of just 0's and it passed, which confirmed our findings.
 We changed the code so that it may work.

 Here is the original code:
 ```